XQueryInstitute/Course-Materials/syllabus.md

 Instructor: Jonathan Robie- Grouping ###Afternoon Session II (2:30 p.m. to 3:45 p.m.)
 Institute Faculty

-- Exploring participants' datasets###Open session (4:00 p.m. to 5:00 p.m.)
+- Exploring participants' datasets###Open session (4:00 p.m. to 4:30 p.m.)

-- Commentary, discussion, questions##Friday, June 13
+- Commentary, discussion, questions

+###Reception at the Center for Second Language Studies (4:30 p.m. to 5:30 p.m.)

+The [Center for Second Language Studies](http://www.vanderbilt.edu/csls/) at Vanderbilt University will host a reception for the Institute in Furman Hall, Room 001.##Friday, June 13
 ###Morning Session I (9:00 a.m. to 10:15 a.m.)
 Instructor: Jonathan Robie